geanpannellini/iowa_liquor_retail_sales/README.md

 <img width="800" alt="image" src="https://github.com/geanpannellini/iowa_liquor_retail_sales/assets/70926945/15eee76d-b07f-40e7-866e-40c140431ed1">

 > [!IMPORTANT]
 > There are a lot of modes to represent the silver layer, using Star Schema or Snowflake methods.
-In this case, I am using Star Schema because the main motivation is to organize the data.
-Please, read my article about `XXX`
+> In this case, I am using Star Schema because the main motivation is to organize the data.
+Please, read my article about [Performance of Different Data Modeling Approaches in Modern Storage Architecture](https://github.com/geanpannellini/MBA_final_project)

+> Some characteristic about the silver layer is the Data Catalog can use these tables to incentive a data-driven mindset to the company
+> Every dimension is here making "easy" access.

 ## Gold

-The gold layer is the business layer and is possible to use for the business and data view.
+The gold layer is the business layer and can be used for both the business querys and platform data views(Lightdash, Looker, Metabase).

 ## Lineage graphs